rasulkarimov/kubernetes-installer/README.md

 **03_deploy_docker_registry.yml**

-In this steps local private registry will be installed.
+In this steps local private docker registry will be installed.
 All *.tar images from ./docker_archives/ directory will be pushed into this docker registry.
-[00_download_docker_images.sh](ansible/00_download_docker_images.sh) has to be done before.
-If local registry deployment disabled in group_vars, this step will be skipped.
+00_download_docker_images.sh has to be compleated before, to download and save all required RPMs.
+If internet access allowed, and local registry deployment disabled in group_vars, this step will be skipped.

 **04_bootstrap_cluster.yml**

-In this step, the initial cluster will be bootstrapped on the admin nodes.
-Whether a local Docker registry is used to bootstrap the cluster will depend on the definitions in group_vars.
+In this step, the initial cluster will be bootstrapped on the admin node.

 **05_add_hosts.yml**